burczyk/KBContactsSelection/Readme.md

 Each property of `KBContactsSelectionConfiguration` can be freely modified although it is advised not to hide navigation bar when presented and hide it when pushed.

 ##Example project
-Example project can be found on [GitHub](https://github.com/burczyk/KBContactsSelection).
-Open `KBContactsSelectionExample.xcworkspace`, install all required dependencies by performing `pod install` and run the demo from gif above.
+Example project is attached to this repository.
+Open `KBContactsSelectionExample.xcworkspace`, install all required dependencies by performing `pod install` and run the the same demo as in gif above.

 ##Known issues
 iOS Simulator obviously doesn't support messaging (proper alert) and apparently has some issues with presenting `MFMailComposeViewController`: